superpck/angular-tailwind-starter/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Credits

+This project was developed with assistance from [GitHub Copilot](https://github.com/features/copilot), an AI pair programming tool that helps developers write better code faster.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.